ZackBudai/FirstImage/static/Readme.txt

 Due to organizational policies, bowser will need to use a restricted shell [unscored on image]

 boo and bobomb need to form a new group called benemies as part of this security restructure.
+No other groups (other than sudo and benemies), containing authorized users, should be allowed on the system.

 Critical services: SQLITE3